MISP/MISP/docs/INSTALL.rhel7.md

 {!generic/manual-install-notes.md!}

 This document details the steps to install MISP on Red Hat Enterprise Linux 7.x (RHEL 7.x) and CentOS 7.x.
-At time of this writing it was tested on versions 7.6 for both.
 This is a joint RHEL/CentOS install guide.
 The authors tried to make it contextually evident what applies to which flavor.

 The following assumptions with regard to this installation have been made.